The Lowcock Plough is a type of turnwrest plough.

 Lowcock Plough Manufacturing

 The Marldon Local History Group has a page of interviews with residents of Marldon, recalling historical facts.
-The Memories 3 page, has a transcript from 8th July 1957 where a Mr Bridgeman recalls his father’s iron foundry.
-Mr Bridgeman notes that the foundry was in Compton (Compton Castle is nearby) and that Lowcock Ploughs were made in Compton.
+The Memories 3 page, has a transcript from 8th July 1957 where Mr. Bridgeman recalls his father’s iron foundry.
+Mr. Bridgeman notes that the foundry was in Compton (Compton Castle is nearby) and that Lowcock Ploughs were made in Compton.

 Quoting from the Marldon Local History Group page:

-“What did he (Mr Bridgeman’s father) make?
+“What did he (Mr. Bridgeman’s father) make?
 When the foundry was started by my father, we made Lowcock’s ploughs, pulled by horses, and that was from a patent of a man who lived in Marldon, and all the castings and all the ploughs were made in Compton.
-At that time there was three smiths, four forgers and the foundry.”
+At that time there were three smiths, four forgers, and the foundry.”

 What’s interesting, is the article then goes on to say that:

 “Some ploughs were sent to Australia.
 But the ploughs didn’t last long.
 They began to use a balance plough around here.”

 So technology eventually evolved away from the Lowcock Plough.
-That said, it is heyday the Lowcock Plough was definitely a tool for the times.
-Caistor Heritage makes reference to an article from Royal Agricultural Society of England (RASE) in 1890, by Dan Pigeon, where it is noted that “the manufacture of even the commoner implements had passed out of the hands of village craftsmen and become transferred to makers possessed of great intelligence, skill and capital” and the Lowcock Plough (1845) is listed amongst other notable inventions such as the portable steam engine, a haymaker (1841), combined threshing machine (1843), straw shaker (1845), improved seed drills, and sprung carts (1843).
+That said, in its heyday, the Lowcock Plough was definitely a tool for the times.
+Caistor Heritage makes reference to an article from Royal Agricultural Society of England (RASE) in 1890, by Dan Pigeon, where it is noted that “the manufacture of even the commoner implements had passed out of the hands of village craftsmen and become transferred to makers possessed of great intelligence, skill, and capital” and the Lowcock Plough (1845) is listed amongst other notable inventions such as the portable steam engine, a haymaker (1841), combined threshing machine (1843), straw shaker (1845), improved seed drills, and sprung carts (1843).

 The Compton Iron Foundry (near Marldon) ceased operation in the mid-1940s.
 It’s also worth noting that I am not sure where Mr Bridgeman fits in relation to Ransome and Adams, whose names are listed in advertisements as manufacturers and the RASE article above.
 So it is possible the plough was manufactured in other foundries as well.